ibexa/documentation-user/docs/personalization/enabling_personalization.md

 !!! note "Disabling the service"

-    Clear the **Installation key** field to temporarily disable the personalization service for your account.
+    Clear the **Installation key** field to temporarily disable the Personalization service for your account.
     Entering the same key re-enables the feature.